anayathukral/NerveofSteel/README.md

 Please see below for a breakdown of the different files in this repository:

 **timer.py** is a simple Python script allowing users to set timer duration.
 Upon timer expiry, the user will see the time-up meme.
-- timer.py uses the **time library** to help keep track of time and the **pillow library** to facilitate the meme display.

 **Pseudocode** is a document that allows us to see the logic and flow of our code before we begin programming.
+(Both Zaaraaa and Anaya have made commits to this file)

 **GameCode** is the python code for the game Nerve of Steel.
-It is a party game where players sit in a circle and when the game begins:
+(Both Zaaraaa and Anaya have made commits to this file) It is a party game where players sit in a circle and when the game begins:

 1. The program displays "Players stand"